 The EU has found a replacement for the Constitution.

-The EU will enter into force after ratification by all states.
+The EU will come into force after ratification by all states.
 Expected,

-that this will happen in early 2009.
-However,
+that this will happen at the beginning of 2009.
+However, it is not excluded

 surprises.

-in the European Union, kept her word - presented the promised treaty.
+in the European Union, kept her word - presented the promised agreement.

 in a solemn atmosphere by the heads of state and government, and

-also the leadership of the European Commission.
+also by the leadership of the European Commission.
 The treaty replaced the draft constitution,

 rejected in referendums in France and the Netherlands in 2005.